victorSauceda/nfree/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 <!-- ![chemex](/img/home-jumbotron.jpeg) -->

-**Take** a look at the very first New Freedom graduation that took place at the Monroe Correctinal Complex in 2013
+**Take** a look at the very first New Freedom graduation that took place at the Monroe Correctinal Complex in 2018

-[Check out the youtube video](https://www.youtube.com/watch?v=RZhe4en8COI) so that you could here directly from the particpants themselves
+Check out the youtube video so that you could hear directly from the particpants themselves